RockefellerArchiveCenter/rac_aspace/README.md

 ```
 ## Building Documentation

 rac_aspace uses [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to generate documentation from the docstrings in its code.
-Sphinx uses the [Napolean extension](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/) to understand the Google style docstrings.
 Code objects for which we want to create documentation are added to the Sphinx index.rst file as [autodoc](https://autodocs.io/) directives.

 Sphinx documentation files are housed within the docs directory in rac_aspace.